Does Facebook Ban Sex Offenders, and Is It Legal?

 The issue with both these approaches is that things can change rapidly—a sex offender could move into your building, or a rapist you know by name could relocate to your area tomorrow, and you wouldn’t know unless you search again.

 DoNotPay has the solution!
-We can help you search for sex offenders in your area and provide you with a weekly update on your neighborhood or a specific person’s location in a few clicks!
+We can help you in your area and provide you with a weekly update on your neighborhood or a specific person’s location in a few clicks!

 If you are feeling uncomfortable at the thought that you may have a sex offender in your neighborhood, DoNotPay is here to help!